Agriculture and aquaculture in Hong Kong: Marine fish culture

+Pond fish culture

+The Hong Kong pond fish culture industry is located in the northwestern New Territories.
+Locations include Nam Sang Wai, Tam Kon Chau, Tai Sang Wai, Lut Chau and Fung Lok Wai.

+In 2022, the local inland ponds covered an area of 1,129 ha and produced 2,073 tonnes of freshwater fish.
+About 92 per cent of the farms were engaged in polyculture (bighead carp, grass carp, common carp and silver carp in combination with tilapia or grey mullet), while the remaining farms practised monoculture of carnivorous species such as giant groupers, seabreams and spotted scat in brackish fish ponds near to the coastline.

 Agricultural development

 The Agriculture, Fisheries and Conservation Department and its closely related marketing organisations provide infrastructural support and technical services to the various primary industries.
 The department's crop specialists undertake studies into practical problems in pest control, crop husbandry and soil management.
 They also investigate specific production technologies to enhance the efficiency and economic benefits of the industry.
 This work is carried out in an experimental station in Sheung Shui and results are made available to farmers by the department's advisory service.

 Agricultural advisory activities are aimed at assisting farmers to improve productivity through the introduction of new and improved produce varieties and production techniques, backed up by adequate credit facilities and efficient and orderly marketing services.
 Studies are currently under way to adapt and develop greenhouse and organic production technology for local farms.
 Examples of well-received new produce varieties are: supersweet maize, heat tolerant lettuce, coloured sweet pepper, spaghetti squash, strawberry and white bitter cucumber.

 Loans issued to farmers in 2003 amounted to $19 million and the total value of loans issued up to 31 December 2003 (under three separate loan funds administered by the Agriculture, Fisheries and Conservation Department was $505 million.
 These loans are granted to cover farm production and development purposes.